zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 How should animals get rid of this?
 With pleasure (paragraph 4 (iv) here applies Should) be freed from grief.
 SadShould be uprooted.
 Sadly quoted Should be left in grief.
 The work of overcoming misery.
 Grief must be appeased.
 The grief must stop.
-Thus the animals have to get rid of this grief because “grief Those who should be freed. "
+Thus the animals have to get rid of this grief because "grief Those who should be freed. "

 [APZ 8.5] (# apz8.5) # apz8.5 .ref .apz} "No other redemption."
 Is